alanrogers/legofit/src/README.md

     sudo make ginstall     # install into /usr/local/bin

 This installation will work under unix-like operating systems, such as linux and Apple's osx.
-I haven't tried to port this software to Windows.
+I'm told that it also compiles under Windows.
+If you use Windows, I suggest running Legofit under the Windows Linux Subsystem.

 The directory `test` contains a unit test for many of the .c files in directory `src`.
 Within this directory, type